jyothsna0012/FUTURE_ML/README.md

 Ranked candidate list

-📊 Sales & Demand Forecasting – Ending
+📊 Sales & Demand Forecasting

 This project demonstrates how data-driven forecasting can improve business decision-making and optimize resources.
 Contributions and suggestions are welcome!

-🎫 Support Ticket Classification – Ending
+🎫 Support Ticket Classification

 This project highlights the power of NLP in automating customer support workflows.
 Feel free to contribute or enhance the model further!

-📄 Resume / Candidate Screening – Ending
+📄 Resume / Candidate Screening

 This project showcases how AI can streamline hiring by efficiently matching candidates to job roles.
 Open to improvements and collaborations!